Meghan Markle Empowers Young Girls In India In Never-Before-Seen Video From World Vision

 Meghan Markle’s activism began long before she married into the British royal family.
-On Wednesday, humanitarian aid organization World Vision shared previously never-before-seen footage of the former actress on a trip in Delhi and Mumbai, India in January 2017.
-She had only been dating her husband Prince Harry at the time, and the two married one year later.
-The video shows Markle spending time with young girls and helping them improve their school with a little “girl power,” according to Harper’s Bazaar.
+On Wednesday, humanitarian aid organization World Vision shared previously unseen footage of the former actress as she took on a trip to Delhi and Mumbai, India, in January of 2017.
+She had only been dating her husband, Prince Harry, at the time — and the two married one year later.
+The video shows Markle spending time with young girls, helping them to improve their school with a little “girl power,” according to Harper’s Bazaar.

 British outlet ITV News shared the clip on Twitter this week.
-Markle spent the day at a school that had just received new toilet facilities and took a moment to explain why this is so important.
+Markle spent the day at a school that had just received new toilet facilities, and took a moment to explain why this is so important.

 “What we found is that the enrollment at this school went up three times once the latrines were built so that girls had access to clean hygiene and bathroom facilities while they’re at school,” the duchess explained.

-During Markle’s visit, the soon-to-be mother helped the schoolgirls paint a beautiful mural and plant a new flower, which she watered herself as the crowd cheered.
-Later, she watched performances of traditional dances and met with a group of women wearing a green and gold saree.
+During Markle’s visit, the duchess helped the schoolgirls paint a beautiful mural and plant a new flower, the latter of which she watered herself as the crowd cheered.
+Later, she watched performances of traditional dances, and met with a group of women while wearing green and gold saree.

 At the end of the touching video, she posed with the students as they collectively shouted “Girl power!” at the camera.